 - Satisfactory completion of all courses

 The following items are necessary for a complete application to the Masters of Education in Special Education

-- A complete Graduate Application and $60 application fee
+- A complete Graduate Application and $60 application fee.

-- Official transcript showing bachelor's degree with a 3.0 GPA
+- Official transcript showing bachelor's degree with a 3.0 GPA.

-- Copy of current teaching certificate
+- Copy of current teaching or administrative certificate.

-- Admission Writing Sample of two parts: Instructions
+- Admission Writing Sample of two parts: Instructions.

 Send all admission documents to:University of Alaska Southeast Admissions11120 Glacier HighwayJuneau, AK 99801